itsschwer/pressure-drop/README.md

 ## issues

 I'm not quite sure I've successfully designed it such that the mod is only active as host.

+## developers

+If you'd like to implement your own chat commands, you can include this plugin as a dependency and register your commands using `ChatCommander` — please refer to [this guide](https://github.com/itsschwer/pressure-drop/blob/main/xtra/developers.md)!

 ## see also